UDOOboard/X86-Docs/docs/08_Arduino_101_(Intel_Curie)/01_Overview.md

 The UDOO X86 contains an embedded Intel Arduino 101, powered by Intel's Curie&trade; module comprising of two cores operating simultaneously.
 * The Intel&reg; Quark SE&trade; Core, a 32 MHz x86 processor, compatible with the Pentium x86 instruction set.
-Manages the USB interface (routed internally on the UDOO X86), the six-axis accelerometer/gyroscope, and Bluetooth Low Energy.
+Manages the USB interface (routed internally on the UDOO X86), and Bluetooth Low Energy.
 Contains 384 kB of on-die flash & 80 kB of on-die SRAM.
 * The ARC, a 32 MHz Argonaut RISC Core.
 This is where compiled Arduino Sketches are executed.
-The ARC shares the memory subsystem with the Quark SE&trade;, which also manages the communication between the two cores.
+The ARC can communicate directly with the six-axis accelerometer/gyroscope.
+The memory subsystem is shared with the Quark SE&trade;, which also manages the communication between the two cores.

 ### Integrated device references
 * Intel Curie&trade; - https://software.intel.com/en-us/iot/hardware/curie